 Anti-UV protective nets are close weave, non-slip and are relatively impermeable to wind pressure changes making them a much better option than the widely used open weave silage nets.

 Trial work at Leeds University has clearly demonstrated that close weave Anti-UV nets are much more effective in reducing oxygen transmission into the clamp than open weave, see-through nets and covers.
-The Silostop close weave net reduced DM losses in the top 30cms of silage due to oxygen transmission from 35% to 8.2% when used on top of two black sheets.
+The protective close weave anti-UV net reduced DM losses in the top 30cms of silage due to oxygen transmission from 35% to 8.2% when used on top of two black sheets.

 Anti-UV Protective Nets are much more effective than open weave nets